 Key audit matters How our audit addressed the key audit matters Description key audit matter 3 - Valuation of participating interests (We refer to appendices C-cap 6.4.1, C-cap 6.5.1, C-cap 6.17, C-cap 6.19 and C-cap 6.20 of the annual accounts) Participating interests, shown in the balance sheet at 31 December 2021 for a net amount of 83 million EUR.
 These interests are recognized at their acquisition cost and depreciated in the event of a permanent depreciation or impairment.
 Permanent depreciation or impairment is estimated by the Board of Directors based on the equity value at the end of the financial year of the entities concerned, their level of profitability and their profit forecasts.
-The estimation of the value of these securities requires the exercise of judgment by the Board of Directors in its choice of items to be considered, that may correspond to provisional elements.
-In this context, and because of the uncertainties inherent in certain elements and in particular the probability of the forecasts being met, we considered that the valuation of the participating interests was a key audit matter.
-In assessing the reasonableness of the valuation of the participating interests, based on the information provided to us, our work consisted mainly in verifying that the estimation of these values determined by the Board of Directors is based on an appropriate justification of the evaluation method and the quantified elements used and to: • obtain cash flow and operating forecasts and assess consistency with the forecast data from the last strategic plan; • check the consistency of the assumptions used at the closing date of the annual accounts; • compare the forecasts retained for previous periods with the corresponding achievements to assess the achievement of past objectives.
-Finally, we have assessed the compliance with the legal and regulatory requirements of the available information on the financial assets presented in the notes to annual accounts.
+The estimation of the value of these securities requires the exercise of judgment by the Board of Directors in its choice of items to be considered, that may correspond to provi- sional elements.
+In assessing the reasonableness of the valuation of the par- ticipating interests, based on the information provided to us, our work consisted mainly in verifying that the estima- tion of these values determined by the Board of Directors is based on an appropriate justification of the evaluation method and the quantified elements used and to: • obtain cash flow and operating forecasts and assess con- sistency with the forecast data from the last strategic plan; • check the consistency of the assumptions used at the closing date of the annual accounts; • compare the forecasts retained for previous periods with the corresponding achievements to assess the achievement of past objectives.
+Finally, we have assessed the compliance with the legal and regulatory requirements of the available information on the financial assets presented in the potes to annual In this context, and because of the uncertainties inherent in certain elements and in particular the probability of the forecasts being met, we considered that the valuation of the participating interests was a key audit matter. on the financial assets presented in the notes to annual accounts.